safespring/web/content/dokument/sunet/sunet-drive.md

 - Data should be able to be handled from the primary data sources up to archiving of published results.
 - The solution should be based on open standards and API to prevent a vendor lock-in.

+### Classification

+All these requirements are then fit into a general model of lifecycle-managing research data, based on a combination of classification parameters: on-premise or stored in the cloud, smaller or larger files, as well as sensitivity of the data to be stored.
+Once these parameters have been determined, the data can be accessed either through a classical file system or modern apps that work on mobile and desktop devices, while always being able to determine where the data is stored physically.
+Sunet Drive then enables a seamless lifecycle management of the data during the project execution, through the data retention period, to archiving of the data.

 ## The solution

 Sunet Drive is a managed storage solution which is physically installed in the university’s local data centers and is built on the trusted open-source projects Nextcloud, OpenStack and Ceph.
 It uses SAML2 federated login to tie together collaborating researchers all over the academic sector.
 It is built to handle data on petabyte scale and uses Sunet’s high performance NREN network for file transfers between universities.